Hot Springs Village

 - Collection of Glasses for repair and recycling in areas of need throughout the world

-- Village Pride Day road side litter collection twice per year
+- Keep Hot Springs Village Beautiful road side litter collection three times per year

 - Introduction of school children of the precepts of freedom on Liberty Day